abessudnov/ruAuditPublic/README.md

 - VacanciesPublic.csv: data from the experiment;

-- CodebookSurveyPublic.docx: codebook for VacanciesPublic.csv;
+- CodebookVacanciesPublic.docx: codebook for VacanciesPublic.csv;

 - replication.Rmd: R Markdown file with the replication analysis;